CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/anticheat.md

 ---
-title: Challenge Reference
+title: Anti-Cheat
-description: Reference for Challenges
+description: Reference for Anti-Cheat
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.